jamii/jamii.github.com/_drafts/relational-ui.markdown

 @event delete_todo(todo::Int64)
 ```

-For every event relation, a matching js function is created that will insert a row into that relation.
+For every event relation, a matching javascript function is created that will insert a row into that relation.
 Event handlers in the template can call these functions to send data back to the server.

 ``` julia
 [button class="destroy" onclick="delete_todo($todo)"]